-HAPO Community Credit Union is headquartered in RICHLAND and is the 6th largest credit union in the state of Washington.
-It is also the 160th largest credit union in the nation.
-It was established in 1953 and as of December of 2013, it had grown to 323 employees and 115,893 members.
-HAPO Community Credit Union has a A health rating.
+HAPO Community Credit Union is headquartered in Richland and is the 6th largest credit union in the state of Washington.
+It is also the 165th largest credit union in the nation.
+It was established in 1953 and as of March of 2014, it had grown to 320 employees and 117,483 members.
+HAPO Community Credit Union has a B+ health rating.

 HAPO Community Credit Union offers membership to anyone who lives, works, worships or attends school in Washington State.
 You may even become a member if you have a relative who is a member or is eligible to become a member. - See Details